-We enable our customers, who range from some of the world's largest companies and pension funds to millions of individuals and families, to manage their financial future whether by protecting against unforeseen events, helping to save for retirement or investing money to deliver growth over time.
+We enable our stakeholders and customers, who range from some of the world's largest companies and pension funds to millions of individuals and families, to manage their financial future whether by protecting against unforeseen events, helping to save for retirement or investing money to deliver growth over time.
 We deploy our strong balance sheet, our ability to understand and pool risk, our market insight and our capacity to create good value customer propositions for every customer, large or small.
 Our strong social purpose inspires us to use our long-term assets in an economically and socially useful way to benefit everyone in our communities.
+Our strategy is driven by six growth drivers that affect people's lives across the globe: ageing demographics; globalisation of asset markets; investing in the real economy; welfare reforms; technological innovation and addressing climate change.
+Our business model is aligned with our strategy, ensuring we derive maximum benefit for our stakeholders and customers.